ruszkipista/cims01-lkc/README.md

 ## 3. Technologies and Tools Used

-- The project's product (the website) was written in HTML and CSS, utilising [Bootstrap](https://getbootstrap.com/docs/5.0/) framework (which itself uses CSS and JavaScript).
+- The project's product (the website) was written in HTML and CSS, utilising [Bootstrap 5.0 Beta](https://getbootstrap.com/docs/5.0/) framework (which itself uses CSS and JavaScript).
 Bootstrap is used for its responsive utilities.
 There is a petite JavaScript in `index.html` to solve a specific issue.
 - The images were manipulated with program [Paint.NET](https://www.getpaint.net/).
 Mainly used for cropping, resizing, background removal and format conversion.
 - Created wireframes with program from [balsamiq](https://balsamiq.com/wireframes/)
 - Written study notes and collected textual content on [Google Docs](https://docs.google.com/)